Mandatory registration transition pathway

 4. Audit process

-The provider engages an Approved Quality Auditor (AQA) and completes an audit.
+The provider engages an Approved Quality Auditor (AQA) and completes a certification audit.

-If the audit happens before 1 July 2026
+If the audit happened before 1 July 2026

-The audit will not include the new supported independent living Practice Standards.
+The audit will not have included the new supported independent living Practice Standards.

 If the audit happens after 1 July 2026